 How to manage your pain while weaning off drugs.

 Recovery from a back injury or chronic pain situation is just as much neurological as it is mechanical.
 What I mean by that is the way you move and use your body is key but the way your brain processes pain is just as important.
 The problem with some is that they get so used to taking medication they don’t really know how to read their own pain.
 They are just so used to throwing something back at the first sign of discomfort.

 I can totally relate to this.

 What I have seen the most success with is working on the things that typically get your pain sensors firing first.
-For me it was what I did first thing in the am.
-I would try to bend and lift and sometimes workout right when I woke up and for me it just was not a good thing.
-This lead to the habit of taking something first thing.
-Change your morning habits so that it is no longer a source of pain but a source of pain free, un-irritated movement.
+For me, it was what I did first thing in the am.
+I would try to bend and lift and sometimes workout right when I woke up and for me, it just was not a good thing.
+This leads to the habit of taking something first thing.
+Change your morning habits so that it is no longer a source of pain but a source of pain-free, un-irritated movement.
 This will push back the need for the medication as well as eventually break the habit of needing something first thing.